jedeoric/orix-sdk/README.md

 ## relocbin uses

 Relocbin is a script which convert a static binary (built with telestrat target and cfg included) into a relocatable binary format for orix

+It manages dynlib binary management, but Orix kernel had not been released yet for dynamic lib.
+The binary must contains dynlib_XXX to find dynlib routines, each dynlib pattern find will add into the end of the binary the dynlib table mapping and the header will contains dynlib offset mapping.

+Mapping table has this format (at this end of the binary) :

+Byte 0 : Number of dynlib found
+Byte 1 : always $FF (reserved for futur enhancement)
+; Next bytes : word containing the offset of the startup routine of each dynlib (length header excluded)

 You need to build your binary with normal telestrat target :